Employment contract in the hospitality industry

 What is an employment contract in the hospitality industry?

-An employment contract in the hospitality industry is an agreement between an employer and an employee that outlines the terms and conditions of the job.
-It sets out the responsibilities and rights of both parties.
-An employment contract must comply with the applicable statutory employment conditions.
+An employment contract in the hospitality industry is an agreement between an employer and an employee that sets out the terms and conditions of the job.
+It outlines the responsibilities and rights of both parties.
+An employment contract must comply with the applicable legal employment conditions.

 Different types of employment contracts in the hospitality industry